This article may contain affiliate links, and we may be compensated for qualifying purchases made after clicking on them.

 - It only has manual tools to train your dog

 All dog parents want to make sure their dog stays safe and happy.
 But, if you have a dog that loves to roam, it can be hard to keep him safe.
 The Halo Collar GPS Smart Dog Fence can help you with that.
+Halo Collar uses a shock collar to deliver a mild electric shock to your dog when they try to leave the boundary area.
+Halo Collar is safe and effective.
 Not only can it keep your dog safe in his yard, but it also uses modern technology to resolve old fence issues.

 The Halo Collar comes with an app that lets you create up to 20 different fence zones that provide tons of room for your dog to play and run around.
 When you activate the collar, you get an alert that your pup has left his approved area and will redirect him back to safety.
 Using GPS tracking, you get accurate results within a few feet of where your dog is.

 The activity tracking feature on the Halo Collar also provides vital statistics through the app, which can tell you how long you walked your dog during a specified period of time and how much time your dog has been outside.
 You can also use the Halo Collar to do remote training that includes praise and warning sound for your dog to curb problem behavior.